ryan-taylor/workos-jsr/README.md

 ## Documentation

 Refer to the [WorkOS API Reference](https://workos.com/docs/reference/client-libraries) maintained by the WorkOS project for detailed API documentation.
 Thank you to the WorkOS maintainers and contributors for their continued work.
-Refer to the [WorkOS API Reference](https://workos.com/docs/reference/client-libraries) maintained by the WorkOS project for detailed API documentation.
-Thank you to the WorkOS maintainers and contributors for their continued work.

 ## Requirements